Teban25/limits-service/README.md

-# microservices-dojo
+# in28minutes-microservices-dojo-limits-service
-Some spring boot projects to practice spring cloud and microservices architecture
+Spring boot limit service to practice microservices architecture